isomerpages/psd-psw/_pstc-2024/Main Session.md

 <br>PSA International</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Mr Ong Kim Pong is the currently the Group CEO at PSA International and
+<p>Mr Ong Kim Pong is the Group CEO at PSA International and is responsible
-is responsible for the overall performance and strategic growth of the Group’s portfolios and partnerships.
+for the overall performance and strategic growth of the Group’s portfolios and partnerships.
 Mr Ong is a member of the National Research Foundation Board and the Urban Redevelopment Authority Board, he is also the Co-Chairman of the Manufacturing Trade &amp; Connectivity Domain International Advisory Panel.</p>
 <p>&nbsp;</p>
 <p>Committed to nurturing emerging leaders, Mr Ong serves as the Chairman
-of the Centre for Maritime Studies Management Board, a member of the NUS Business School Management Advisory Board and also an Adjunct Professor at NUS Department of Industrial systems Engineering and Management.</p>
+of the Centre for Maritime Studies Management Board, a member of the NUS Business School Management Advisory Board and an Adjunct Professor at NUS Department of Industrial systems Engineering and Management.</p>
 </td>
 </tr>
 </tbody>